 In their paper "Leveraging client-side storage techniques for enhanced use of multiple consumer cloud storage services on resource-constrained mobile devices", Yeo et al. show their Android mobile application, a prototype, which unifies storage provided by Dropbox, Box, Google Drive and SkyDrive.
-The application allows the user to store all their information in a single location on their phone and the application uses erasure coding[12] to split each file into $\mathbf{n} + \mathbf{k}$ fragments and spreads the encrypted fragments across storage provided by the file storage providers.
+The application allows the user to store all their information in a single location on their phone and it uses erasure coding[12] to split each file into n + k fragments and spreads the encrypted fragments across storage provided by the file storage providers.
 All basic file operations - Create, Rename, Update, Delete (CRUD) - are possible.
-Information about the file stored in a unified location is stored in a SQLite database.
-Unlike combox, which depends the file storage provider' client to sync file fragments/shards to the file storage provider's server, the android application developed by Yeo et al. takes the responsibility to sync file fragments/shards to each file storage provider and usesd the OAuth 2.0[13] protocol for authorization.
+Information about the files stored in the unified location is stored in a SQLite database.
+Unlike combox, which depends the file storage provider' client to sync file fragments/shards to the file storage provider's server, the Android application developed by Yeo et al. takes the responsibility to sync file fragments/shards to each file storage provider and uses the OAuth 2.0[13] protocol for authorization.

-For encrypting file fragments, they use AES-256; they key for encrypting is derived from the user's password by using Password-Based Key Derivation Function (PBKDF2)[14].
-For erasure coding they use the JigDFS librarary[15].
-The android application is able do "progressive streaming" of media files; this means that large media files can be streamed in real-time from the from the file storage providers' servers; this is an attractive feature in a "resource contrained" device where storage is expensive.
+For encrypting file fragments, they use AES-256; the key for encrypting file fragments is derived from the user's password by using Password-Based Key Derivation Function (PBKDF2)[14].
+For erasure coding they use the JigDFS library[15].
+The Android application is able do "progressive streaming" of media files; this means that large media files can be streamed in real-time from the from the file storage providers' servers; this is an attractive feature in a "resource constrained" device where storage is expensive.

-Yeo et al. propose methods for achieving data de-duplication, file fragment/shard compression based on the type of the file, intelligent pre-fetching and caching for file fragments and "automatic restoration in exploiting file-versioning"; these features were not implemented in the prototype Android application and there is possibility of Yeo et al. implementing these features in the future.

-It becomes that that Yeo et al. work is of immense importance when we take into consideration the research done by Yang et al., which found that 59% of the users who use "cloud storage service" access the service through a smart phone and 42.2% users access audio/video[16].
+Yeo et al. propose methods for achieving data de-duplication; file compression based on the type of the file; intelligent pre-fetching and caching of file fragments and "automatic restoration in exploiting file-versioning"; these features were not implemented in the prototype Android application and there is possibility of Yeo et al. implementing these features in the future.
+It becomes apparent that Yeo et al.' work is of immense importance when we take into consideration the research done by Yang et al., which found that 59% of the users who use "cloud storage service" access the service through a smart phone and 42.2% users access it for audio/video[16].
 The research by Yang et al. definitely suggests a trend of users' preference for small hand-held computers over laptops and desktops.